 It’s essential to recognize when you go into self bullying mode.
 That’s the mode in your head that tells you bad things that aren’t true.
 That voice may be all too familiar and ultimately comfortable.
 Comfortable doesn’t mean that something feels good, rather that its become part of the way you talk to yourself.
 Try talking to your partner in a more vulnerable “off script” way.
 Where you are truly getting at what it is you are wanting with love and being loved.
 Another route is to talk it out with someone else first.
 Maybe a friend you can open up to.

-With my clients, I help them identify foreign but yet loving thoughts.
+In individual or couples therapy in Simi Valley, Ca, we work with our clients in helping them identify foreign but yet loving thoughts.
 We work on self love and connection so that they can truly identify what it is they are wanting and deserving in their lives.
 Identifying and truly comprehending what you deserve and need to feel love from someone and yourself (most importantly) is essential.

 Pain five: It’s feeling so bad and you aren’t sure how to do this on your own.
 You need help but aren’t sure where to start.